-You see “doing nothing” is the central tenet behind the ancient Taoist principle, Wu Wei.
+You see, “doing nothing” is the central tenet behind the ancient Taoist principle, Wu Wei.
 It may sound counterproductive, but in truth, it works in quite the opposite manner.

 Another way to think of Wu Wei is as the paradoxical “Action of non-action.”
 It is an ancient eastern philosophical principle long overdue in our modern western world.

-Journey Verses Destination
+Journey Versus Destination